brillout/wildcard-api/readme.md

 };
 ~~~

-Wildcard is used in production at several projects,
+Wildcard is used in production at many companies,
 every release is assailed against a heavy suit of automated tests,
 and issues are fixed promptly.